Noamit/Whatsapp_Clone_Project/README.md

  The libraries we used : react-router , react-bootstrap.

-To run the project, npm install and then npm start, this is because after pulling to the project, There is no node_modules folder because we included the above folder in the .gitignore file.
+To run the project : npm install and then npm start.